 To all the dads out there, how much time do you spend with your little ones?
 What do you do with your child during your pockets of free time?
 The New Age Parents spoke to two Daddy Bloggers, Daddy M from The Wacky Duo and Andy Lee from Sengkang Babies on how they bond with their kids.

-Here’s 12 Simple Bonding Ideas To Make You A Better Father.
+Here are 12 Simple Bonding Ideas To Make You A Better Father.

 “A father does not make a family; he would only make it whole with the mother and children.
 A family that bonds together stays together.”